JordanHC/waterloo-gatsby/src/pages/index.md

   This campaign aims to protect Liverpool’s unique heritage against destructive development proposals.
 cta1:
-  description: >-
+  description: >
-    Waterloo Dock.
+    To Save West Waterloo Dock.
 One of the great docks that grew out of Liverpool’s transformation from a backwater town trading with Ireland, to the dominant mercantile city of an Empire.
-Our campaign is about recognizing..
+Together let’s put a stop to the planned development (18F/3247) which proposes to infill most of the historic West Waterloo Dock in order to build six, high rise blocks of 646 apartments.
   heading: What We Are Fighting For
   linkURL: /history
 cta2: